What are the hours and admission fee for Museum London?

 How does Museum London choose exhibitions?

-Our curatorial staff develop a program of exhibitions based on many factors.
+Our curatorial team develops a program of art and history exhibitions based on many factors.
 We may wish to explore specific issues in contemporary art, examine work in a particular medium or give opportunities to artists at a certain point in their careers.
 In all cases our choices are made within a larger context to advance the critical discussion and address a variety of audiences.

 We regularly consider proposals for specific exhibitions from other institutions, independent curators and artists.
-We also endeavour to stay abreast of work by community artists, keeping their work in mind as we develop our overall exhibition program.
+We work hard to stay connected to local artists, undertake studio visits throughout the year, and keep their projects in mind as we develop our overall program.
 To this end, it is always useful for receive information about the current practice of individual artists.

 The Museum's programs are funded primarily through grants provided by arts councils at the provincial and federal level.
 We therefore comply with a number of guidelines as determined by our funders.
 With the exception of programs developed in partnership with regional school boards, the Museum does not exhibit the work of students, recreational artists, or host juried exhibitions or craft shows.